danieleceUL/ARDAN/README.md

 Results and CSV files will be saved automatically in the target directory and execution time depends on the number of test images present in the data folder.

-### Multi Run option
+### Multi Run option (for datasets in excess of 2500+ images)
-It is now also optional to run part 1 as a sequence known as a *multi run* where the original dataset size is in excess of 2500 images.
+You can also run Part 1 as a sequence known as a *multi run* where the original dataset size is in excess of 2500 images.
 Any dataset larger than this size it is recommended to split the dataset up into sub-directories and use *multi run* for a complete run.
 For example, the entire left side of KITTI 360 contains 11,518 images in total which can be divided into 13 sets of 886 images as shown below:

 ![multi-run](https://github.com/danieleceUL/adaptive_nssfr_sfrmat5/blob/main/images/multi_run.PNG)